fdonnet/ubik_accounting/README.md

 It can be used as a microservice and supports multi-tenants.

 But for now, it's an experimental project that references a lot of things about .net 8 - Backend and Frontend sides of things -.

-Not perfect at all, but the very first goal is to have a base architecture that I can come back on when needed (for others projects etc.)

-## How you can help

-- Look at the open issues and make a PR.
-- Correct bad technical decisions by opening an issue or propose a PR.
-- Share your "business" accounting skills and point out where I m conceptually wrong. (no expert here)
-- A lot of things can be upgraded in every layers, so don't hesitate, I made this repo public for that => to receive feedback.

 ## Not ready for production